Homebound Tutor

 Private tutor job in Elkhart, IN

-As a tutor in Sylvan's high performing, individualized learning environment, you'll see the โlight bulbโ moments daily.
+Sylvan Learning Center Elkhart As a high school level math tutor in Sylvan's high performing, individualized learning environment, you'll see the “light bulb” moments daily.
 You'll have the time to teach a concept to a student in as many ways as they need until they understand it.
 You'll build students' skills while building their confidence.
-You'll do something that feels like more than just a paycheck.
 You'll be the difference maker in a student's life.

 Work in 1-hour tutoring blocks.
-(Up to 5 blocks per night, and up to 4 nights per week, at tutor's discretion)
+(Up to 5 blocks per night, and up to 4 nights per week)

 Multitask: effectively tutoring as many as three students at a time.